Wondering which one is right for you?

 While you’re limited to Nordictrack’s streaming service – iFit – it’s also one of the most comprehensive services out there with thousands of studio workouts, world trail runs and even LIVE training.

 Plus the treadmill with work with iFit and respond automatically to give you a more immersive experience.
-You also get decline and a slightly lower price (as of this writing).
+You also get decline and a larger screen.

 So it really depends on what you’re looking for.